-2.1 Linux
+3.1 Linux

 On all Linux distributions, you need to install libftdi.
 If you install QLC+ with the Ubuntu Software Center or some other automatic installer tool, this library will be installed automatically for you.
+In some cases, if the device doesn't output anything, it might be useful to add your user to the sudo adduser your user name dialout

-In some cases, if the device doesn't output anything, it might be useful to add your user to the "dialout" group with the following command:
+"dialout" group with the following command: